allimuu/mw-mods/README.md

 **Blunt weapon**

-Blunt weapon is all about brute force, so blunt weapons can now stun and break armor!
+Blunt weapon is all about brute force, so blunt weapons can now stun and do more damage to armored enemies!
 Stun is a 1 second paralyze with higher chance at higher tiers.
-And starting at weapon skill 50 or higher, increasing disintegrate armor on hit.
+And starting at weapon skill 50 or higher, you do more damage per hit the more armor rating the enemy has.

 **Axe**